Migrate from legacy spreadsheet metrics to datasets

 After transposing the data:

-• If all resulting rows are in use, follow the same process as described in Entire column range metrics.
+- If **all resulting rows are in use**, follow the same process as described in [Entire column range metrics](#entire-column-range-metrics).
 Select the relevant columns in the metric builder and apply the appropriate aggregation.

-• If only specific rows are in use, follow the same process as described in Selected column range metrics.
-Use the Row Number column as a filterable dimension to isolate the required rows.
+- If **only specific rows are in use**, follow the same process as described in [Selected column range metrics](#selected-column-range-metrics).
+Use the `Row Number` column as a filterable dimension to isolate the required rows.

-Cross-sheet reference metrics
+### Cross-sheet reference metrics

-Your legacy metrics pull data from multiple sheets within the same spreadsheet, for example: Sheet1!A:A + Sheet2!B:B.
+Your legacy metrics pull data from multiple sheets within the same spreadsheet, for example: `Sheet1!A:A + Sheet2!B:B`.

 Datasets are created per sheet, meaning each tab must be configured as a separate dataset.
 Cross-sheet references cannot be recreated within a single dataset.